cseifert/gulp-example/README.md

 # gulp-example
-This repository is a simple Gulp example integrating Bower, jQuery Custom, Twitter Bootstrap 3, Magnific Popup, Compass, Font Awesome, Font Custom and Twig.
+This repository is a simple Gulp example integrating Bower, jQuery Custom, Twitter Bootstrap 3, Magnific Popup, Font Awesome, Font Custom, Sprites and Twig.

 ## Installation
 At first, clone this repository to the location of your choice.
 Then install required dependencies by: